AmelieCaroline/Workplace-Incident-Analysis-Project/README.md

 ## Overview

-This project analyzes workplace incident data using Power BI to identify safety trends, high-risk incident categories, severity patterns, and operational impact across different workplace environments.
+This piwer BI project analyzes workplace incident data using Power BI to identify safety trends, high-risk incident categories, severity patterns, and operational impact across different workplace environments (departments, plants, and shifts).

 The dashboard was designed to help organizations: